Beluga (sturgeon): Description

 Huso huso shows typical characteristics of other sturgeon, such as an elongated body, heterocercal tail, partially cartilaginous skeleton, naked skin and longitudinal series of scutes.

 The dorsal fin has 48 to 81 soft rays, and the anal fin, much shorter, has 22 to 41 soft rays.
-There are five in a series of longitudinal scutes: dorsal (one series, 9-17 scutes), lateral (two series, one per side, 28-60 scutes each) and ventral series (two series, one per side, 7-14 scutes each).
+There are five in a series of longitudinal scutes: dorsal (one series, 9–17 scutes), lateral (two series, one per side, 28–60 scutes each) and ventral series (two series, one per side, 7–14 scutes each).
 The surface of the skin is covered by fine denticles.
 The rostrum is conical and contains numerous sensory pits on both ventral and dorsal surfaces.
 The mouth is large, crescent-shaped and protractile, with the upper lip continuous while the lower lip is interrupted by a large gap.
 The barbels are laterally compressed with foliate appendages, arranged in two pairs, originating midway or closer to the mouth than to the tip of the snout.

-However, during growth, the beluga sturgeon show evident morphologic changes:
+However, during growth, the beluga sturgeons show evident morphologic changes: